kubernetes-sigs/blob-csi-driver/docs/driver-parameters.md

  ```

 ### Tips
- - mounting blobfuse requires account key, if `nodeStageSecretRef` field is not provided in PV config, azure file driver would try to get `azure-storage-account-{accountname}-secret` in the pod namespace first, if that secret does not exist, it would get account key by Azure storage account API directly using kubelet identity (make sure kubelet identity has reader access to the storage account).
+ - mounting blobfuse requires account key, if `nodeStageSecretRef` field is not provided in PV config, azure file driver would try to get `azure-storage-account-{accountname}-secret` in the pod namespace first, if that secret does not exist, the driver will use the kubelet identity to obtain the account key during volume mount (make sure kubelet identity has reader access to the storage account).
  > If you have recently rotated the account key, it is important to update the account key stored in the Kubernetes secret.
 Additionally, the application pods that reference the Azure blob volume should be restarted after the secret has been updated.
 In cases where two pods share the same PVC on the same node, it is necessary to reschedule the pods to a different node without that PVC mounted to ensure that remounting occurs successfully.
 To safely rotate the account key without experiencing downtime, you can follow the steps outlined [here](https://github.com/kubernetes-sigs/azurefile-csi-driver/issues/1218#issuecomment-1851996062).
  - mounting blob storage NFSv3 does not need account key, NFS mount access is configured by following setting:
     - `Firewalls and virtual networks`: select `Enabled from selected virtual networks and IP addresses` with same vnet as agent node